UC Blue Ash College

 The instructor has 10 business days after discovering the misconduct to formally notify the student of the allegation.
 If the instructor does not notify the student within 10 business days, the allegation will be dismissed.
 Formal notification entails completing a Notification Form and sending it to the student via email or in person.
 Under the Student Code of Conduct (SCOC), students must return the form within 5 business days and are allowed to continue in the course without prejudice until the academic misconduct process has concluded.
 The academic misconduct process concludes after students have exhausted their appeal and/or the time to appeal the outcome has lapsed.

 Other steps in the process and additional information can be found at the Academic Integrity webpage.
 Select Information for Faculty.
-If you need additional guidance on the procedure, consult your department chair and College Conduct Administrator (CCA), who at Blue Ash is the Assistant Dean of Academic Affairs, Greg Metz.
+If you need additional guidance on the procedure, consult your department chair and College Conduct Administrator (CCA), who at Blue Ash is the Assistant Dean of Academic Affairs, Temesha Corbin.

 You should have a clear plagiarism policy in your syllabus.
 Plagiarism checkers are available on Canvas.

-In the event of a medical emergency, your first priority is the safety of the student and then the rest of the class.
+In the event of a medical emergency, your first priority is the safety of the individual and then the rest of the class.

-• Make sure the student who is in distress is not endangering himself.
-Have the student lie on the floor, if possible, with a clear airway, neck support, and sufficient covering to stay warm.
+• Make sure the individual who is in distress is not endangering themself.
+Have the person lie on the floor, if possible, with a clear airway, neck support, and sufficient covering to stay warm.

-• Designate another student to stand at the door to direct emergency personnel to the room.
+• Designate someone to stand at the door to direct emergency personnel to the room.

-• Stay with the student, offering appropriate support, until the emergency personnel arrive.
+• Stay with the individual, offering appropriate support, until the emergency personnel arrive.

 From any web-connected computer or mobile device, you can check your mail through a browser at Office 365 or via Bearcats Landing.